University of Texas at Tyler Health Science Center: Academics

 While research has long been a part of its history, residency programs started in 1985 with Family Practice.
 With a focus on training health professionals, an occupational medicine residency program was added in 1994, an internal medicine residency in 2010, and rural family medicine and psychiatry in 2016.
 With the addition of the clinical affiliate, UT Health East Texas, plans are underway to extend residency programs in general surgery, trauma surgery, and expand the internal medicine program.
 In addition to the graduate medical education, in 2012 the School of Medical Biological Sciences was established, offering a Master of Science degree in biotechnology.
 The first class began in August 2012 and the first degree was awarded in 2013.
 In 2016, the School of Community and Rural Health was established, offering a master's degree in Public Health (2017) and a master's in Health Administration (2019).

 The UT System announced on February 6, 2020, their intention to establish School of Medicine at UT Tyler.
-3 weeks later the board unanimously approved the plan to move forward with planning.
-The System also announced it had accepted an $80 million donation from the legacy charity of UT Health East Texas, the East Texas Medical Center Foundation to aid with planning and starting costs, with a hope to beging instruction in fall of 2023.
+Three weeks later the board unanimously approved the plan to move forward with planning.
+The System also announced it had accepted an $80 million donation from the legacy charity of UT Health East Texas, the East Texas Medical Center Foundation to aid with planning and starting costs, with a hope to begin instruction in fall of 2023.

 On January 4, 2021, UT Tyler and UTHSCT officially merged to become one institution known as UT Tyler.
 The unified institution is led by former UTHSCT President Kirk A. Calhoun, M.D.